Syntax

 </ul>

-Let's take a closer look at these important elements and how they can help you build an incredible template.
+Let's take a closer look at these important elements and how they can help you create an amazing template.

 Tags

 A template contains tags that control the template logic (for example, foreach loops) or output expressions.
-For both,
+A single

-is used, so you don't have to think about which delimiter to use in which situation, as
+is used for both, so you don't have to think about which delimiter to use in which situation,

-character is followed by a quote or space, Latte doesn't consider it to be the beginning
+character is followed by a quote or space, Latte does not consider it the beginning of

-of a tag, so you can use JavaScript constructs, JSON, or CSS rules in your templates without any problems.
+a tag, allowing you to use JavaScript constructs, JSON, or CSS rules in your templates without problems.

-See overview of all tags.
-In addition, you can also create custom tags.
+See the overview of all tags.
+Additionally, you can create your own custom tags.

 Latte Understands PHP